 Check Availability

-Herschel has made an on-trend hip pack that’ll serve as a cool and also timeless fanny pack for travelers.
-The Fourteen Hip Pack is specifically designed to fit your essentials (phone-wallet-keys).
-It comes in a very nice assortment of colors (and patterns) like tie-dye, flowers and solids.
+Herschel has made an on-trend hip pack that’ll serve as a cool and timeless fanny pack for travelers.
+The Settlement Hip Pack is specifically designed to fit your essentials (phone-wallet-keys).
+It comes in a very nice assortment of colors that’ll stand the test of time, like Ash Rose and Ivy Green.

 I like that this one also converts to a cross-body sling pack.
-If you’re itching to see the other fanny packs that Herschel makes, check out the Fifteen, Sixteen and Seventeen models, which will each size up on the amount of things you can put in these waist packs.
+If you’re itching to see the other fanny packs that Herschel makes, check out the Settlement Hip Pack Quilted version, which is like “carrying your essentials on a cloud.”

-Compact yet spacious, the Herschel Fourteen Hip Pack provides on-the-go storage without weighing you down.
+Compact yet spacious, the Herschel Settlement Hip Pack provides on-the-go storage without weighing you down.

 Check Availability

-I really like look of this minimalist and modern fanny pack from Everlane, which they call the ReNew Transit Bag.
+I really like look of this minimalist and modern fanny pack from Everlane, which they call The Renew Transit Fanny Pack.
 It has a wide build, so it’s not a snug and compact waist bag like some of the others in this list.
 It won’t be going out of style anytime soon.

 Fun fact: this product is made from recycled bottles!
 It also comes in fresh colors, and you can definitely wear it in a waist pack fashion or a cross-body sling style.